Starting a Child Care Business

 Do you have questions about providing child care?

-Attend one of our free, virtual informational start-up meetings to learn about the types of care, available resources, and start-up grants!
-We are here to help and support you through the start-up process!
+Childcaring provides free, virtual informational start-up meetings to educate potential providers about the different types of care, available resources, and provide start-up grants.
+We are here to help and support you through the start up process.
+To learn more, register for one of our meetings and request a potential provider packet below!

 Childcaring muaj ob peb yam kev pab dawb los qhia cov yuav ua certified los yog licensed zov menyuam.
 Koj yuav muaj feem tau ib qho nyiaj los pab pib koj lub chaw zov menyuam thiab.